What Is Facial Emotion Analysis (FACE) Definition Vision One

 Brand Fame (also known as brand leadership) is one of the key metrics that indicate whether or not your brand has a USP and is seen by consumers as a ‘Leader’, ‘Different’ or ‘Characterless’.

-There are two very important aspects to Brand Fame: Uniqueness Leadership.
-Brands that have neither of these attributes tend to struggle, with little to set them apart from their competitors.
+There are two very important aspects to Brand Fame: Uniqueness & Leadership.
+Brands that lack either of these attributes tend to struggle, with little to set them apart from competitors.

 A great example of this is people’s desire to own the Apple brand.
-The high levels of Fame (Distinctiveness and Leadership) correlate highly with Brand Love and Consumer Loyalty – which ultimately has helped drive Apple’s dominant position in the market.
+The high levels of Fame (Distinctiveness and Leadership) correlate strongly with Brand Love and Consumer Loyalty, which have ultimately helped drive Apple’s dominant position in the market.

 Brand Love